odys-z/x-visual/docs/_sources/design-memo/animizer.txt

 .. _affine-design-memo:

-**Design and API for affine combination is not stable in current version.**
+.. note:: Design and API for affine combination is not stable in current version.
+..

 To make affine tweening start from where it's finished, and can be combined from all tweens of the object (component Obj3), it's updated in XTweener like this: